The hamlet of Peterboro is located in the Town of Smithfield, in the center of Madison County, New York 13134.

 Home of abolitionist Gerrit Smith (1797-1874).
 Hundreds of fugitives from slavery and scores of abolitionists walked on this estate.

-Exterior Exhibits Dawn to Dusk All Year
+Exterior Exhibits Are Open Dawn to Dusk All Year

 Exhibits include Peterboro Glass, the Madison County Home for Destitute Children, Gerrit Smith’s Family and their accomplishments, the Underground Railroad in Peterboro, Early Businesses, Elizabeth Smith Miller’s Dress Reform, and Gerrit Smith Miller’s contributions to soccer and the Holstein Friesian cattle industry.